Top 10 Tips on Making the Most of Banking CRM

 Not only does upselling increase ARPU (Average Revenue Per Customer), it's also good customer service to offer additional beneficial products that the customer may not have been aware of before.

 Keeping customer information accurate and up to date in your banking CRM is extremely important.
-Duplicate and disconnected customer data lead to problems all throughout your sales pipeline, from marketing to sales to customer service.
+Duplicate and disconnected customer data lead to problems throughout your sales pipeline, from marketing to sales to customer service.

 Ensuring that reps from all departments take the time to accurately enter customer information goes a long way in keeping your data clean.
 There are also third-party applications and software solutions that you can add to your CRM to help keep customer data accurate, many of which can be found through Zapier.